Carl Bean: Life and activism

-Carl Bean (May 26, 1944 – September 7, 2021) was an American singer and activist who was the founding prelate of the Unity Fellowship Church Movement, a liberal protestant denomination that is particularly welcoming of lesbians, gay and bisexual African Americans.
+Bean was born on May 26, 1944, in Baltimore, Maryland.
 Before founding the first church of the denomination, the Unity Fellowship Church, Los Angeles, in 1975, Bean was a Motown and disco singer, noted particularly for his version of the early gay liberation song "I Was Born This Way".
+It inspired Lady Gaga's 2011 album and song of the same name.
 He was openly gay.